Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Evaluation and Comparison

-The zero-volume constraint is effective across a wide range of $\epsilon$ values.
-As Fig.~\ref{fig:sharp_sphere_r} depicts, as the $\epsilon$ value increases, the volume of the initially extracted double cover also grows.
-However, after 3K iterations of shrink optimization, \modi{all three cases ultimately converge to a near-zero volume.} Additionally, when $\epsilon$ is small, the double-cover structure aligns closely with the original medial axis, resulting in more precise optimization during the contraction process.
-If $\epsilon$ is too large, and the shell cavity becomes too thick, redundant branches may be produced after shrink optimization.
+The zero-volume constraint remains effective across a wide range of $\epsilon$ values.
+As shown in Figure~\ref{fig:sharp_sphere_r}, increasing $\epsilon$ enlarges the volume of the initially extracted double covering.
+When $\epsilon$ is small, the double covering aligns more closely with the true medial axis, leading to faster and more accurate contraction during optimization.
+In contrast, if $\epsilon$ is too large, the shell becomes excessively thick, and redundant branches may appear after shrinkage.
+Nevertheless, despite these variations in initial volume, all cases eventually converge to near-zero volume after 3k iterations of shrink optimization. \re{In this paper, we empirically set $\epsilon = 0.005$, which provides a good balance between stability and precision, yielding an isosurface that tightly encloses the medial axis, and conduct medial axis extraction experiments under this setting.}

-\subsubsection{Localized symmetric pattern}
+\subsubsection{Localized Symmetric Pattern}

-An interesting characteristic of MF-involved training is that the resulting neural shape representation tends to recover the latent shape with localized symmetry, leading to a surface with higher-order smoothness.
-As Fig.~\ref{fig:symmetry} shows, the input is a Dupin cyclide point cloud, partially cut artificially.
-For pure SDF learning without MF constraints, after 500k iterations, the shapes tend to directly fill the gaps, as shown in Fig.~\ref{fig:symmetry} (b).
-However, with localized symmetric guidance from the MF constraints, the inferred shape 'inflates' in the missing regions, closely approximating the original shape, as seen in Fig.~\ref{fig:symmetry} (c).
-In this case, the extracted medial axis is smooth and concise, as shown in Fig.~\ref{fig:symmetry} (d).
+A useful property of MF-guided training is that the resulting neural shape representation tends to recover latent shapes exhibiting localized symmetry, producing smoother surfaces.
+As illustrated in Figure~\ref{fig:symmetry}, the input is a partially cut Dupin cyclide point cloud.
+When trained using only the SDF loss, the model fills the missing region by forming a planar patch over the gap.
+In contrast, with localized symmetric guidance from the MF constraints, the model infers the missing areas by smoothly ``inflating'' them, closely approximating the original geometry.
+Consequently, the extracted medial axis is both smooth and compact.